Keshikasu-kun

 Keshikasu-kun (ケシカスくん) is a Japanese children's manga written and illustrated by Noriyuki Murase (村瀬範行 Murase Noriyuki).
-It has been serialized in Monthly CoroCoro Comic from June 2004.
+It has been serialized in Monthly CoroCoro Comic from June 2004 to March 2011.

 The series is about a white eraser who becomes Keshikasu-kun by putting an eraser crumb on his head and a paper costume on his body.
 Keshikasu-kun wants to become the best of the stationery supplies, outdoing other characters such as the blackboard eraser (kokuban-keshi) and the correction fluid (shūseieki).

 Beginning in 2008 Keshikasu-kun appeared in the television program Oha Coliseum (おはコロシアム).
 Keshikasu-kun received the Shogakukan Manga Award in the children's category in 2008.

 The January 2010 issue of Monthly Coro Coro Comic, released on December 15, 2009, revealed that an anime adaptation, classified by Shogakukan-Shueisha Productions as a television program, had been approved.

 The anime aired for 44 episodes from 2010 to 2013.

 A videogame called Keshikasu-kun Battle Kastival was released by Konami in 2010.